chetanraj/blog/src/posts/gridsome-with-github/index.md

 ---
-path: "/gridsome-with-github"
+path: '/gridsome-with-github'
-date: "2019-05-06"
+date: '2019-05-06'
-title: "💡 How Gridsome works with GitHub Pages"
+title: '💡 How Gridsome works with GitHub Pages'
-description: "Gridsome is Vue flavoured and a powerful static site generator.
-It’s the Gatsby alternative for..."
+description: 'Gridsome is Vue flavoured and a powerful static site generator.
+It’s the Gatsby alternative for...'
 published: true
 tags: ['gridsome', 'static-site']
 ---

 [Gridsome](https://gridsome.org/) is Vue flavoured and a powerful static site generator.
 It’s the Gatsby alternative for Vue.
 It is data-driven meaning it uses a GraphQL layer to get data and dynamically update pages from it.